 Children have more enjoyment from word games and puzzles when most of the words are known to them and other words are easily explainable.

-arbitrarily—to limit the size of this dictionary to 15,200 words.
-(This
+—admittedly somewhat arbitrarily—to limit the size of this dictionary to about

-small dictionary is a subset of the large one, i.e., any word that appears in
+15,500 words.
+The small dictionary is a subset of the large one, i.e., any word that appears

 Short words— especially those having six letters or fewer—tend to take precedence over longer words.
 Among words having more than six letters, I have favored (a) "concept words", (b) action words, and (c) words that describe people, things, and actions over (d) words that name things.
 Thus, the word evolutionary appears, while the word nucleotide does not.